Learning how easy it was to make homemade limoncello was a revelation. Sipping it at my daughter’s bridal shower was lovely!

 - Wash the lemons and remove the zest with peeler, avoiding the white part.
 (I juiced the zested lemons and saved it for other uses).

-- Place the zest and vodka in a glass jar.
+- Place the zest and vodka in a quart mason jar.
 Close the jar and let it sit for 1-2 weeks; shake daily.
 When the peels lose color, it's ready.
 Longer is better (a quart canning jar is perfect for this).

-- Strain the liquid; squeeze lemon peels to get all the liquid out.
+- Strain the liquid through a fine mesh sieve; squeeze lemon peels to get all the liquid out.

 For the simple syrup